IceMans/dsl-n55u-bender/README.md

 Any support/feedback is always welcome!

-First I would like to say a big thank you to matteocrippa for still having the code up for me to play around with
+First I would like to say a big thank you to matteocrippa for still having the code up for me to play around with.
+Second I hope people can make use of this seeing as I have Asus DSL-N55U and wanted something more from it ;).

 ==============
 Current Status - In Dev